miriamroddy/pands-problem-sheet/README.md

 		*Print out the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount

+Commentary about specific code used is provided within the program.
+The task asks that the answer should be printed in a human readable format with a euro sign and decimal point between the euro and cent of the amount.
+This was something that took a bit of research but was ultimately answered by [a post on stack overflow: ](https://stackoverflow.com/questions/39935857/how-can-i-print-a-euro-%E2%82%AC-symbol-in-python).
+I could choose between direct input, the unicode glyph number, glyph name or Windows-1252 codepage.
+Direct input seems the most straightforward for someone new to coding so I went with this.
 ----

   # ***Accounts***